 Young Woman of the West 2021, Natalie Wadwell

 Community engagement professional Natalie Wadwell was named Young Woman of the West 2021 for her creative and dedicated approach to meaningful community engagement.

 “It was humbling to be nominated for this award and an absolute honour to be the recipient.
 My mentors and the communities I work with have shaped who I am and what I do, so the award was in recognition of what we’re creating together,” said Ms Wadwell.

 “Women in all their diversity make significant contributions to society.
 Now more than ever, let’s celebrate people making a difference.
 We can’t underestimate the positive impact it will have.”

 Established in 2005, the Women of the West Awards showcase the inspirational leadership, diversity and strength of women in Western Sydney.

-The winners will be announced at the Women in Business Forum on 11 March 2022, hosted by Coleman Greig Lawyers.
+The winners will be announced at the Women in Business Forum in late April 2022 hosted by the University’s partner, Coleman Greig Lawyers.